This post may contain affiliate links, view our disclosure.

 - Unsalted butter – Butter adds richness and moisture so the toasted almond flour forms a crust.
 If you have salted butter, you can use that instead and omit the added salt.

 - Eggs – Eggs act as a binder and lend structure to help create the perfect cheesecake texture.
+And of course they also add protein!

-- Greek yogurt – Use plain, unsweetened yogurt here so you can control how much sweetener you add.
+- Greek yogurt – Use plain, unsweetened Greek yogurt here so you can control how much sweetener you add.
 Greek yogurt is rich and creamy with a slightly tangy flavor that creates a balanced profile.
 And it really bumps up the protein, making this a dessert that’s worthy of breakfast!

 - Pure vanilla extract – For flavor and aroma.